flusterIO/fluster/README.md

 Or check out the current feature list [here](https://github.com/flusterIO)

 #### I'm Sorry
 If you're interested in an unfortunately paid mdx application for Mac and Apple, follow the other [repository](https://github.com/flusterIO/fluster-ipad).
+The app is far, far more capable than the current state of Fluster, with complete intellisense, autocomplete, in-content docs similar to Jupyter, and a whole lot more.
 I'm sorry for giving up on open source software, but I'm still in a homeless shelter, and the donation route isn't even paying enough to get an Apple developer license at $100/year.

 ## For Linux Users